Frequently Asked Questions

 HOW ARE WE PUT INTO TEAMS AND WHAT WILL THEY CONSIST OF?

-The teams will aim to consist of four students.
-Two Paramedics (Second and/or Third years) and Two Emergency Medical Technicians (First years).
+The teams will aim to consist of six students.
+Four working at the scope of a Paramedic (Second and/or Third years) and Two at the scope of Emergency Medical Technicians (First years).

 If you have already signed up and stated whom you wish to be partnered with, this will be considered when placing students into suitable teams.